-17.3.4 The Department Chair/Program Director (or his/her designee) reviews student evaluations and in-class observations with the part-time faculty member and both sign the appropriate Part-Time Faculty Evaluation Review Report.
-The evaluator shall suggest improvements, as appropriate, and determine re-evaluation frequency to monitor progress.
-For each part-time evaluation Review Report, the Department Chair will complete and sign the Department Chair Supplemental evaluation form.
+18.104.22.168 The Department Chair/Program Director (or his/her designee) reviews student evaluations and in-class observations with the part-time faculty member and both sign the appropriate Part- Time Faculty Evaluation Review Report.
+The evaluator shall suggest improvements, as appropriate, and determine re- evaluation frequency to monitor progress.
+For each part-time evaluation Review Report, the Department Chair will complete and sign the Department Chair Supplemental Evaluation Form.

 17.4 Child Development Center Teachers

 17.4.1 Child Development Center (CDC) teachers shall be evaluated in their first year by the immediate supervisor or any other management employee to whom the Child Development Center teacher reports.
-Subsequent evaluations shall occur at least once every three (3) years.
-The evaluations procedures are contained in Appendix L.
+Subsequent evaluations shall occur at least once every three (3) years utilizing the evaluations procedures contained in Appendix L. Check Lists for CHDEV teachers are contained in Appendix K.